 How to get started as an online personal trainer.
 One of the most common questions I get asked and see in online forums.

 And it's no surprise.
-Online training is the gateway to passive and recurring income.
+Becoming an online trainer is the gateway to passive and recurring income.
 An opportunity to help people from anywhere in the world via a lap top.

 But getting started with your online personal training business can be paralysing.
 There's so much to do and choosing where to focus your time and money can leave you frustrated and confused.